digitalocean/flipop/README.md

 ## TODO
 - __Grace-periods__ - Moving IPs has a cost.
 It breaks all active connections, has a momentary period where connections will fail, and risks errors.
 In some cases it may be better to give the node a chance to recover.

+## Bugs / PRs / Contributing

+At DigitalOcean we value and love our community!
+If you have any issues or would like to contribute, see [CONTRIBUTING.md](CONTRIBUTING.md).